LC271828/AI-PROJECT_Fog/README.md

 - Start and goal are known; map layout is initially hidden by fog

 Algorithms
-- Classical search: DFS, BFS, UCS, A*
+- Canonical API: neighbor-function search (plan on what you can see)
-- Heuristic: A* uses Manhattan distance
+- Functions: DFS, BFS, UCS, A* (Manhattan)
 - Agent re-plans when new cells are revealed, updating its known map and re-running search as needed

 PEAS (high-level)